Integrability of Liouville theory: proof of the DOZZ Formula: Theorem on the reflection coefficient

-The reflection coefficient enters in the tail behaviour of $ I(\alpha)$, which is polynomial as we now explain.
+In the case $\alpha \in (\frac{\gamma}{2},Q)$, the reflection coefficient enters in the tail behaviour of $ I(\alpha)$ whose mass is concentrated around $0$\footnote{When studying the tail behaviour for $\alpha< \frac{\gamma}{2}$, the mass of $I(\alpha)$ is distributed on $B(0,1)$ and not concentrated around a point.} and which is a power law as we now explain.
 To study this we recall basic material introduced in \cite{DMS} and in particular we consider the polar decomposition of the chaos measure.
 Let $X_s:=X_s(0)$ be the circle average \eqref{circleav}.
 We have

 where $X_s$ is a standard Brownian Motion starting from the origin at $s=0$ and $Y$ is an independent field with covariance

 Following \cite{DMS}, we call the field $Y$ the lateral noise.
 We also introduce the chaos measure with respect to $Y$